mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: --skip-constraints

   Do not import constraints.
-By default, it imports contraints
+By default, it imports constraints

 .. option:: --skip-indexes

-  Do not import secondary index on InnoDB tables.
+  Do not import secondary indexes on InnoDB tables.
 By default, it import the indexes

 .. option:: --no-data